chri3i/Tinvaak2/README.md

 ## Creating your Character

 Once you have finished the MCM setup, create your character in race menu.
 There are some Racemenu presets included with the list for you to use if you wish to.

+### Post Creation
+After you have named your character select **stay here** in the options.
+Failure to select this will result in certain post creation scripts not firing correctly and **may break your save**.
+Wait until the prompt to `assign your attributes` comes up and assign your attributes.
+You can then use the `Medical History` book to assign mnore data to your character should you wish to.
+Once you have compelted all this, press the enter key and select `Continue`.

 ### Sunhelm (Do This after character creation and you have spawned into the world.)
 - General Settings